soverenio/docs/docs/source/getting-started/index.rst

 Read `Quick start <quick-start.html>`_ to learn how to install, set up and run Soveren.

-Read `Deployment options <deployment-options.html>`_ to understand the best way to integrate the on-prem Soveren part into your perimeter when installing.
+Read `Deployment options <deployment-options.html>`_ to understand the best way to integrate Soveren gateway into your perimeter when installing.

 .. toctree::
    :hidden: